Baby Essentials for the First 3 Months You Can’t Forget About

 37. Second Car Mirror

-It’s large and durable.
-The car mirror is made out of shatterproof acrylic glass so you don’t have to worry about this hurting the baby in case there’s an accident.
+The car mirror is made out of shatterproof acrylic glass, so you don’t have to worry about it hurting the baby in case there’s an accident.

-With a back seat car mirror, not only do you have the peace of mind of seeing your baby, he or she can see you.
+With a back seat car mirror, not only do you have the peace of mind of seeing your baby, but they can also see you, which can help keep them calm.

 When my daughter was crying in the back seat, I could make eye contact with her through the mirror to help soothe and reassure her.

-My baby also just generally liked looking at the mirror.
+My baby also just generally liked looking in the mirror.
 It was like a toy for her.

 With the mirror, it was also helpful to know if she fell asleep.